Scotty Beckett: Early life and career

-Born in Oakland, California, Beckett got his start in show business at age three when the family moved to Los Angeles and a casting director heard him singing by chance.
-He was at Cedars of Lebanon Hospital visiting his father, who was recovering from an illness, and was entertaining him by singing songs in Pig Latin.
-Nurses heard him singing and carried him from room to room on every visit to sing for other patients.
-A studio casting director noticed the child and told his parents he had movie potential.
+Born in Oakland, California, Beckett got his start in show business at age three when the family moved to Los Angeles.
+A casting director heard him singing by chance at Cedars of Lebanon Hospital where his father was recovering from an illness.
+The director told his parents Beckett had movie potential.
 He auditioned, and landed a part in Gallant Lady (1933), alongside Dickie Moore.
 The same year, his father died.
 In 1934, he joined Our Gang, in which Moore had appeared from 1932 to 1933.

 Our Gang

 Beckett appeared as a regular in the Our Gang short subjects series from 1934 to 1935.
 In it, he played George "Spanky" McFarland's best friend and partner in mischief.
 His trademark look was a crooked baseball cap and an oversized sweater exposing one shoulder.
-His role was taken over by Carl "Alfalfa" Switzer in 1935, and he left the series for features after that year.
+His role was taken over by Carl "Alfalfa" Switzer in 1935, and he left the series for features in 1936.
 In 1939, he returned briefly as Alfalfa's cousin, Wilbur, in Cousin Wilbur and Dog Daze.